-All uncontested and contested DIVORCE matters, Contested Child Custody Battles, Modifications, Visitation disputes, Spousal Support and Alimony cases, calculation and re-calculation of Child Support by the Guidelines, Division of Large Scale Marital Assets and Debts, COMPLEX MILITARY DIVORCE (including lengthy marriages involving the complexities of division of military and civil retirement).
+All uncontested and contested DIVORCE matters, Contested Child Custody Battles, Modifications, Visitation disputes, Spousal Support and Alimony cases, calculation and re-calculation of Child Support by the Guidelines, Division of Large-Scale Marital Assets and Debts, COMPLEX MILITARY DIVORCE (including lengthy marriages involving the complexities of division of military and civil retirement).
 Also, as noted below, Jason is a civil, domestic relations (“DR)” and domestic violence (“DV”) mediator as registered with the Alabama state court mediation roster.

-Mediation Jason is what is referred to as a “Registered mediator on the state of Alabama’s state Court mediation Roster.”
-More specifically, Jason is a general civil registered mediator, as well as a specially trained Domestic Relations (“DR”) and (“DV”) Domestic Violence mediator with with at least 58 hours, or 7 full days of training with Mediation Media CEO/Owner, Troy Smith.
+Mediation Jason is a “Registered mediator on the state of Alabama’s state Court mediation Roster.”
+Jason is a general civil registered mediator, as well as a specially trained Domestic Relations (“DR”) and (“DV”) Domestic Violence mediator with at least 58 hours, or 7 full days of training with Mediation Media CEO/Owner, Troy Smith.
 Jason has successfully mediated many civil claims, such as boundary disputes, etc, as well as an abundance of Divorce, Child Custody, Support and Visitation matters as well as modification of the same.
 Because Jason is a registered mediation on the state of Alabama’s state court mediation Roster, he may be, and has routinely been involuntarily appointed by at least 3 county/circuit court’s to mediate pending civil and domestic relations case pursuant to the Alabama Civil Court Mediation Rules.

 Real Estate and Probate Law